tanaos/artifex/README.md

 ### Problem

-LLMs available on the market can be broadly classified into two categories:
+LLMs available on the market can be classified into two categories:

 - <ins>General-purpose LLMs</ins> (GPT, Claude, Llama, etc.) have two main limitations:
   1. They are designed for open-ended tasks, which makes them **overkill and often suboptimal** for simpler, specific use cases.